Purina Presents: Meet Koda in Pet of the Week

-NORTHWEST ARKANSAS (KNWA) — We’ve got a beautiful labradoodle to feature in today’s Purina Pet of the Week — meet Koda at the Humane Society of the Ozarks!
+NORTHWEST ARKANSAS (KFTA) — We’ve got a beautiful labradoodle to feature in today’s Purina Pet of the Week — meet Koda at the Humane Society of the Ozarks!

 Koda is only about 11 months old and was surrendered to the shelter.
 He still needs some training because he spent a lot of time in a crate, and didn’t receive much house training, but he’s very smart and only needs someone who knows what they’re doing.